4th Recruit Training Battalion: History

 Female Marines have trained on Parris Island since February 23, 1949, when the 3rd Recruit Training Battalion was activated.
 On May 1, 1954, 3rd Recruit Training Battalion was redesigned as Woman Recruit Training Battalion and remained under this designation until 1976 when it was redesigned as Woman Recruit Training Command.
 At that time, Woman Recruit Training Command moved to a new battalion complex, which it still occupies.

 On November 1, 1986, Woman Recruit Training Command was redesigned as 4th Recruit Training Battalion and became part of the Recruit Training Regiment.
+It was the only unit for training enlisted female Marines.
 During January 1989, the 4th Recruit Training Battalion's companies were redesigned as November and Oscar companies due to reorganization of the regiment.
 In October 1996, Papa Company was activated in order to more effectively train the larger number of female recruits arriving on Parris Island.
 The 4th Recruit Training Battalion complex was expanded in November 2001 with the addition of a new barracks.

+The battalion was deactivated during a ceremony on 15 June 2023.

 Recruit training is now identical for both male and female recruits, but this is a result of many significant changes.
 Some of the key changes were: